rundeck/rundeck/docs/en/developer/03-step-plugins.md

         public List<Integer> getStepContext();
     }

-### Workflow Step Plugin

-1. Extend `com.dtolabs.rundeck.plugins.step.BaseStepPlugin`.

-2. Implement the abstract method:

-        /**
-         * Perform the step and return true if successful */ protected abstract boolean performStep(PluginStepContext context);

-Your implementation should return `true` if it was successful, and `false` otherwise.

-### Workflow Node Step Plugin

-1. Extend `com.dtolabs.rundeck.plugins.step.BaseNodeStepPlugin`

-2. Implement the abstract method:

-        /**
-         * Perform the step for the node and return true if successful */ protected abstract boolean performNodeStep(PluginStepContext context, INodeEntry entry);

-Your implementation should return `true` if it was successful, and `false` otherwise.

-### Remote Script Node Step Plugin

-1. Extend `com.dtolabs.rundeck.plugins.step.BaseRemoteScriptNodeStepPlugin`
-2. Implement the abstract method:

-        /**
-         * Create the GeneratedScript to be executed on the node
-         * @see GeneratedScriptBuilder
-         */
-        public abstract GeneratedScript buildScript(PluginStepContext context, INodeEntry entry);

-Your implementation should return a `GeneratedScript` object.
-You can make use of the `com.dtolabs.rundeck.plugins.step.GeneratedScriptBuilder` class to generate the appropriate return type using these two factory methods:

-    /**
-     * Create a script
-     *
-     * @param script the script text
-     * @param args   the arguments for the script
-     */
-    public static GeneratedScript script(final String script, final String[] args);

-    /**
-     * Create a command
-     *
-     * @param command the command and arguments
-     */
-    public static GeneratedScript command(final String... command);

 ## Plugin Descriptions

 To define a plugin that presents custom GUI configuration properties and/or uses Project/Framework level configuration, you need to provide a Description of your plugin.
-The Description defines metadata about the plugin, such as the display name and descriptive text to identify it, as well as the list of all configuration Properties that it supports.
+The Description defines metadata about the plugin, such as the display name and descriptive text, as well as the list of all configuration Properties that it supports.

-If you are extending the provided plugin Base classes, see below about using [Description Annotations](#description-annotations) to define your plugin Description.

-If you are implementing the plugin interfaces directly, you will need to do the following to provide a Description for your plugin:

-* Implement the `com.dtolabs.rundeck.core.plugins.configuration.Describable` interface
+There are several ways to declare your plugin's Description:

+**Annotations**

+The simplest way to declare your plugin description is via [Description Annotations](#description-annotations) as described in the following section.

+**Collaborator interface**

+Implement the `com.dtolabs.rundeck.plugins.util.DescriptionBuilder#Collaborator` interface in your plugin class, and it will be given an opportunity to perform actions on the Builder object before it finally constructs a Description.

+You can use this in addition to the *Annotations* method if you want to modify the static annotation values.

+**Describable interface**

-    * Return a `com.dtolabs.rundeck.core.plugins.configuration.Description` instance
-    * You can construct one by using the `com.dtolabs.rundeck.plugins.util.DescriptionBuilder` builder class.
+If you want to build the Description object yourself, you can do so by implementing the `com.dtolabs.rundeck.core.plugins.configuration.Describable` interface.
+Return a `com.dtolabs.rundeck.core.plugins.configuration.Description` instance.
+You can construct one by using the `com.dtolabs.rundeck.plugins.util.DescriptionBuilder` builder class.

+This mechanism will bypass the use of Annotations to provide the description.

 ## Description Annotations